rust-gamedev/rust-gamedev.github.io/content/news/047/index.md

     in Rust from scratch.
   - [Maciej Główka][maciej glowka] brings updates for map generation to his [Bevy roguelike tutorial][bevyrogueliketutorial].
-  - [Learning Game Dev][learninggamedev] brings third edition to their tutorials with building a platformer with Bevy.
+  - [Learning Game Dev][learninggamedev] brings a third edition to their tutorials with building a platformer with Bevy.
 - Other engine updates:
   - [Bitang][bitang] is a new framework for demoscene productions.